Erwin Ditzner - "Everyone knows: He has ears!"

 The intensity of the rhythm is not technically generated, does not primarily have to do with rhythm and timing, but is pure or all-encompassing musicality.
 His playing, as if dramaturgically accomplished and, if necessary, sometimes strikingly pointed, always works with a kind of resonance that imperceptibly connects the tones of the other players in an airy way.
 Ditzner's playing carries without having to draw in a level of its own.
 What is produced here on the drum set is a kind of atomized sound.
 Core music.
 There is no longer a classical whole; only particles that not only communicate with each other, but with everything that makes up the respective present musical space.
 Ditzner's percussion work springs from listening, not from playing.
 This has a prehistory.

 "I've always recorded myself.
-Everything I've played, I've recorded.
-I have stacks of music cassettes, DAT tapes, files at home.
-Listening to them, I often had the experience that my perception on stage had much less to do with the recording than I thought.
-My perception in playing was different than in listening.
+I recorded everything I played.
+I have stacks of music cassettes, DAT cassettes and files at home.
+When I listened to them, I often found that my feelings on stage had much less to do with the recording than I thought.
+My perception when playing was different from my perception when listening.
 This led me to the realization that I probably tend to do too much on stage.
 So I ended up reducing my playing more and more.
-The advantage was that when I listened to the music, I could still remember how I felt when I played.
-Putting that into perspective holds enormous learning potential.
-Because a lot of what you think is good out of the moment doesn't end up serving the music at all."
+The advantage was that when I listened to the music, I could still remember how I felt when I was playing.
+Putting this into perspective has enormous learning potential.
+Because a lot of what you think is good in the moment doesn't actually serve the music in the end."

 But how does one approach the ideal of uncompromisingly music-serving percussion playing?
 One can understand this methodically very well by observing Ditzner on stage - he is very pragmatically inclined here.
 He has a kind of basic sound, carried by a very own style, in a certain way one could even call it a positive cliché, quite rich in variation, but which he always uses only at the beginning of a piece.
 On this basis he now begins to listen.
 He waits patiently until he has understood what his counterpart wants, what he offers, what idea he has in his head.
 Then a kind of corresponding scanning begins.
 Ditzner successively bases his sound on these ideas, checks and expands them if necessary, and intuitively searches for tonal congruence.
 This process can take seconds or even minutes.
 It requires the highest concentration and empathy.
 And because all this happens in playing, it naturally also means stress.